s-kybound/ZeroG/README.md

 # ZERO G - A ZERO GRAVITY FIRST PERSON SHOOTER
 ### Video Demo:  https://youtu.be/0DFu8p_4HAs
 ## Description:
 ZERO G is a project that, at it's heart, was made to investigate how our descendants, as part of a fully-fledged space-faring civilization in the far future, would move about in space.
 That question molded the game mechanics that comprise the backbone of this game.
 This idea has been floating around in my head for a very long time.
 However, I realised that such a game could be easily turned into a (if not fun, at least interesting) FPS game.
 It may not be the first of its kind (I'm quite excited for *Boundary* when it comes out) but I sought to create a simple game that could help solidify that idea of movement in space.
-CS%) has given me the inspiration to finally create that game.
+CS50 has given me the inspiration to finally create that game.

 ### Movement in space - Means of travel
 To clarify, this game does not focus on the large space vehicles that will eventually carry us around space, but instead focuses on *extravehicular* movement, on individual people navigating across a large corridor, or an open construction site at an orbital shipyard, for example.
 Excluding the usage of ladders or handlebars, how would we move?